 In 2021, the North Carolina state legislature drew new congressional and legislative voting districts that were extreme partisan gerrymanders.
 Common Cause NC joined a group of plaintiffs in challenging those gerrymanders in state court.

-Earlier this year, the North Carolina Supreme Court ruled in favor of Common Cause NC and the other plaintiffs, finding that the legislature’s gerrymanders violated North Carolina’s Constitution.
+In 2022, the North Carolina Supreme Court ruled in favor of Common Cause NC and the other plaintiffs, finding that the legislature’s gerrymanders violated North Carolina’s Constitution.